mcaceresb/stata-honestdid/README.md

 the estimate for 2014, the first year after treatment.
-The `pre()` and `post()` options specify the indices of the coefficients corresponding with pre-treatment and post-treatment event-study coefficients (excluding the one for 2013, which is normalized to zero) Stata's `numlist` notation is allowed.
+The `pre()` and `post()` options specify the indices of the coefficients corresponding with pre-treatment and post-treatment event-study coefficients (excluding the one for 2013, which is normalized to zero); Stata's `numlist` notation is allowed.
 Finally, `mvec()` specifies the values of
 $\bar{M}$.